mebeim/aoc/2021/README.md

 To find *all* connected components, we could simply call the above `bfs()` function for every single cell, accumulating the set of visited cells to ignore them later.
-However, the problem statement gives an hint that can help us simplify the search for connected components:
+However, the problem statement gives a hint that can help us simplify the search for connected components:

 > **A basin is all locations that eventually flow downward to a single low